 The objective of our life is to point to him, to magnify him, to make him known, to make much of him.
 This must have been the idea Jesus had in mind when he said, Let your light so shine before men, that they may see your good works and glorify your Father in heaven.
 (Matthew 5:16) The Greek word for glorify in Matthew 5:16 is doxazo.
 Doxazo means to render glorious, honor and magnify.

 Our passion for God’s name to be exalted will most likely result in some form of outward expression.
 We always seem to find a way of displaying to others the things in which we place the most value.
 Thus, our outward expression of God’s worth is another avenue of giving him the glory due his name.
 This was the heart of King David when he wrote, I will praise You, O Lord my God, with all my heart, And I will glorify Your name forevermore.
-(Psalms 86:12) The Hebrew word glorify in this scripture means to be heavy or make weighty, honorable, glorious, to boast or promote.
+(Psalm 86:12) The Hebrew word glorify in this scripture means to be heavy or make weighty, honorable, glorious, to boast or promote.
 In this verse David might be saying that the way he will glorify God’s name forever is by praising him with all of his heart.

-The Hebrew word David uses for praise in Psalms 86:12 is yadah.
+The Hebrew word David uses for praise in Psalm 86:12 is yadah.
 Yadah means to use or hold out the hand; to revere or worship with extended hands; to make a confession or give thanks.
 David not only desired to declare or speak of the greatness of his God but accompany that declaration with outward expression.
-He most likely wrote Psalms 30:4; a song which was sung at the dedication of his house.
+He most likely wrote Psalm 30:4; a song which was sung at the dedication of his house.
 Sing praise to the LORD, you saints of His, And give thanks (yadah) at the remembrance of His holy name.

-In Psalms 63:4 David says, Thus I will bless You while I live; I will lift up my hands in Your name.
+In Psalm 63:4 David says, Thus I will bless You while I live; I will lift up my hands in Your name.
 In this passage he uses the Hebrew word barak for the word bless.
 Barak means to kneel or to bless God as an act of adoration.
 It was customary in David’s day for common people to pay homage to royalty by kneeling before them.
 David displayed the worth of his king by kneeling and raising his hands in adoration.
 Another psalmist rendered this exhortation; Enter into His gates with thanksgiving, And into His courts with praise.
 Be thankful to Him, and bless (barak) His name.
-(Psalms 100:4)
+(Psalm 100:4)

 The chief end of our lives is to exalt God’s name above all others.
 By living holy, obedient lives accompanied with outward expressions of adoration, we can demonstrate the supremacy of God in all things and give him the glory due his name.